Dentist jailed after extracting tooth while on hoverboard

 "Lookhart almost killed many patients by performing anesthesia thousands of times without training or consent, on patients outside his scope of training and expertise, while stealing money from Medicaid and embezzling from his bosses," the state said in a statement.

-CNN in a report published yesterday quoted Lookhart as saying, “looking back, I can't say exactly when I began to go off course.
+CNN in a report published Friday quoted Lookhart as saying "looking back, I can't say exactly when I began to go off course.

 "I could have and should have maintained better discipline and focus."

-Prosecutors asked the court to order Lookhart to pay back more than $2 million embezzled from state health funds.
+Prosecutors asked the court to order Lookhart to pay back more than US$2 million embezzled from state health funds.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login